aamitn/pulsebridge-app/README.md

 ## Messages

-The entire API should be implemented by a web application server at a single endpoint, e.g. https://exmaple.com/pulsebridge-gateway-app-api-endpoint
+- The entire API should be implemented by a web application server at a single endpoint, e.g. https://example.com/pulsebridge-gateway-app-api-endpoint.

+- Our Pulsebridge Gateway server is hosted at [https://sms.bitmutex.com](https://sms.bitmutex.com), navitage to this URL, click on `Setup Credentials`, Under `App Configuartion` copy the URL, and this URL for example [https://sms.bitmutex.com/?id=e34dc9c5549c313a&h=38721c](https://sms.bitmutex.com/?id=e34dc9c5549c313a&h=38721c) should provide the below `Expected Response`

 ### GET